logzio/documentation/docs/shipping/Code/node-js.md

 - An active account with Logz.io

 :::note
-If you need an example aplication to test this integration, please refer to our [.NET OpenTelemetry repository](https://github.com/logzio/opentelemetry-examples/tree/main/nodjs/logs).
+If you need an example aplication to test this integration, please refer to our [NodeJS OpenTelemetry repository](https://github.com/logzio/opentelemetry-examples/tree/main/nodjs/logs).
 :::

 ### Configure the instrumentation